Release-Engineering-Group-13/app/README.md

 ### environment veriables
 The frontend has the following environment options:
-- ENVIRONMENT= docker - For the docker compose setup
-- ENVIRONMENT= kubernetes - For the kubernetes setup
+- API_URL - To change the app-service URL

 ## app-service